jetbundle/jetbundle.github.io/_dropdown/about.md

 ---
 title: About
-url: /principal/
+url: /about/
-priority: 4
+priority: 5
 ---

 # About

-Principal information and site purpose.
+About JetBundle and the project.